zryfish/FaceOff/README.md

 ##FaceOff##
 FaceOff is an app for replacing avatars in WeChat session snapshot.
 It's my part-time work to practice iOS programming.
 Not a fancy app you usually get to see.
+And it's downloadable in [AppStore](https://appsto.re/cn/_zfM_.i).

 ##Reference Projects##
 - [openshare](https://github.com/100apps/openshare)